 Any more questions?
 Please take a look at our Frequently Asked Questions section.

-Teachers can educate primary school students (K-6) about environmental sustainability using our Schools Climate Kit.
+Teachers can still access our older curriculum and educate primary school students (K-6) about environmental sustainability using our Schools Climate Kit.
 The kit includes 21 lesson plans for teachers themed around Water, Energy, Climate Change, Packaging and Waste and Recycling.

 More than 2,400 schools each year take part in Schools Clean Up Day, but their contribution does not end there.
 Many pupils and teachers undertake environmental projects and learn about sustainability in classrooms all year round.

 We have heard great stories of kitchen gardens, compost farms and worm farms, recycling stations and litter reduction initiatives and even energy-savings schemes.
 We want you and your classmates to tell us and show Australia the great work that you are doing, by entering the 2014 Green Kids Award!

 This year ALL finalists will be included in the dirtgirl music video, ‘what a load of rubbish'.
 One Junior and one Senior National Winner will be selected from the finalists and receive a personal visit from dirtgirl!

 As an added bonus, the first 100 schools to register for Green Kids 2014 will receive a FREE album download of dirtgirlworld's 'the rubbish collection'.
 You will be notified by email if you are successful.

 Keen to learn more about the Award and how to enter?

 We are excited to present The Youth Against Rubbish Competition 2014, brought to you in association with the Quiksilver Foundation.

 At Clean Up Australia we hate seeing rubbish everywhere and we want to hear what you think of the rubbish in your community.